nitesh619/twitter-crawler/scrappers/readme.md

 - **Twitter_Search** Python script to get tweet's using official twitter API.
 It takes csv with keywords and HashTags as input and search twitter according to configuration provided in settings.json.

-- **old_tweet_configuration:** A collection of search parameters to be used together with **Twitter_Crawler_OldTweets**.
-  - max_tweets (int): The maximum number of tweets to be retrieved.
-If this number is unsetted or lower than 1 all possible tweets will be retrieved.
-  - since (str. "yyyy-mm-dd"): A lower bound date to restrict search.
-  - until (str. "yyyy-mm-dd"): An upper bound date to restrist search.
-  - top_tweets (boolean): True, if you only want to include top tweet's in search result.

-- **credentials:** Twitter API keys and tokens to authenticate using Twitter gateway.
-  - max_tweets (int): The maximum number of tweets to be retrieved.
-If this number is unsetted or lower than 1 all possible tweets will be retrieved.
-  - since (str. "yyyy-mm-dd"): A lower bound date to restrict search.
-  - until (str. "yyyy-mm-dd"): An upper bound date to restrist search.
-  - top_tweets (boolean): True, if you only want to include top tweet's in search result.

-- **search_configuration:** A collection of search parameters to be used together with **Twitter_Search**.
-  - result_type (str): Optional.
-Specifies what type of search results you would prefer to receive.
-The current default is “mixed.”
-Valid values include:
-      - mixed: include both popular and real time results in the response.
-      - recent: return only the most recent results in the response
-      - popular: return only the most popular results in the response.
-  - since (str. "yyyy-mm-dd"): A lower bound date to restrict search.
-  - until (str. "yyyy-mm-dd"): Returns tweets created before the given date.
-Keep in mind that no tweets will be found for a date older than one week.
-  - country (str): Returns tweets by users located within a given country.
-  - city (str): Returns tweets by users located within a given city.

 - **Exporter:** Output files.
   - **Twitter_Search** exports result to a csv file named **"twitter_search_result.csv"**.
   - **Twitter_Crawler_OldTweets** exports result to a csv file named **"old_tweets.csv"**.